 - Caledonian Canal Visitor centre – all about the fascinating Caledonian Canal at Fort Augustus

-- Loch Ness Center, Drumnadrochit – everything you need to know about Loch Ness
+- Loch Ness Center, Drumnadrochit – everything you need to know about the loch

 - Nessie Land – a bit of fun for all Nessie fans at Drumnadrochit